AdamGustavsson/dataLayerMCP/README.md

    - **Meta Tags**: "What are the meta tags on this page?" or "Show me the SEO metadata"
 3. Make sure the Chrome extension is attached to the tab you want to inspect — the JSON response will appear in Chat.

+All tools connect to your browser via the extension and fetch data from your attached (active) tab.

 **Available Tools:**
 - `getDataLayer` - Captures current `window.dataLayer` contents from **attached tab**
 - `getGa4Hits` - Returns array of GA4 tracking events from **attached tab** (resets on page navigation)